AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Migrate and synchronize MySQL data/Use DataWorks to synchronize data from a DRDS database to an Elasticsearch cluster
         in offline mode.md

 1. Create a DRDS V1.0 instance, a DRDS database, and a table.
 Then, insert data into the table.

-    For more information, see [DRDS quick start]().
+    For more information, see [Basic SQL operations]().
 The following figure shows the test data that is used in this topic.

     ![Test data](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/9573343061/p134885.png)